Rec Room (video game): Development

 In 2016 and early 2017, the company raised $5 million in funding for the development of Rec Room and its community.
-According to Fajt, the company will keep the game free to download.
+It remained free to download throughout its' lifespan.

 In June 2019, Rec Room Inc. announced that the company raised an additional $24 million over two rounds of funding.
 In December 2020, Rec Room Inc. announced an additional $20 million in funding.

 In March 2021, Rec Room Inc. announced another funding round of $100 million with a valuation of $1.25 billion leading to its unicorn status.
 In December 2021, Rec Room Inc. announced that they raised $145 million during another funding round, bringing the studio's value up to $3.5 billion.

+In March 2025, Rec Room laid off 16% of its staff, citing a "more challenging fundraising environment" and a slowdown in gaming market growth.
+This did not prevent a more severe layoff in August 2025, where 50% of the remaining staff were laid off.

 Music

-Most of the music heard in Rec Room Originals were composed by creative director Cameron Brown, whose in-game username is "gribbly".
+Most of the music heard in Rec Room Originals was composed by creative director Cameron Brown, going by "gribbly" in-game, using Reason, with Korg Gadget also being used for music used in Laser Tag and Jumbotron.

 Reception

 Dan Ackerman, writing for CNET, described Rec Room as VR's "killer app".
 In January 2017, Ars Technica reported that trolling and harassment were major issues for Rec Room.
 In June 2017, MIT Technology Review contributor Rachel Metz described it as a great example of VR's potential for social interaction while criticizing its underdeveloped anti-abuse features.
 Filmmaker Joyce Wong described Rec Room as her choice of "most interesting piece of art in 2017".